developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 	<tr>
 		<td class="clsSyntaxCells clsEvenRow"><b>transmitPower:[Value]</b></td>
 		<td class="clsSyntaxCells clsEvenRow">power in dbm derived from min, max and step values provided in the enumRFIDevent</td>
-		<td class="clsSyntaxCells clsEvenRow">Specifies the transmit power to be used in a subsequent call to setTransmitPower</td>
+		<td class="clsSyntaxCells clsEvenRow">Used to specify the transmit power to be used in a subsequent call to setTransmitPower</td>
 		<td class="clsSyntaxCells clsEvenRow">N/A</td>
 	</tr>
 	<tr>
 		<td class="clsSyntaxCells clsOddRow"><b>useAccessFilter:[Value]</b></td>
 		<td class="clsSyntaxCells clsOddRow">true, false, 1, 0</td>
-		<td class="clsSyntaxCells clsOddRow">Specifies whether to use the access filter in tag access operations</td>
+		<td class="clsSyntaxCells clsOddRow">Used to specify whether to use the access filter in tag access operations</td>
 		<td class="clsSyntaxCells clsOddRow">false</td>
 	</tr>
 </table>